 A problem for learners of Spanish is that different writers use different names for the same tense.
 This is confusing if - as is likely to be the case - you use more than one reference-work.
 So it may be helpful to bear the following points in mind:

-The Language Engine gives each form a three-word name denoting its aspect, mood and tense ('simple indicative past', 'perfective indicative present').
+These materials give each form a three-word name denoting its aspect, mood and tense ('simple indicative past', 'perfective indicative present').
 These names are clumsy, but logical and unambiguous.

 Here are some other variations of terminology:

 Reflexive verbs are those which have a direct-object pronoun, referring back to the subject.
 The pronoun is attached to the end of the infinitive, the present participle and the imperative, but placed in front of the verb in all other tenses: lavarse, estoy lavándome, lavémonos! but me he lavado, me lavé etc. Adding the pronoun to the present participle or the imperative means that an accent is required to preserve the stress.

 A defective verb is one which lacks certain forms - for example the weather-words tronar thunder, helar freeze, etc., which have only 3rd-person forms.
 The only other defective verb of any importance is soler to habitually do.

 Spanish has six persons in each tense, three singular and three plural ('I', 'you', 'he/she/it' and 'we', 'you', 'they' in English).
 In Spanish the subject pronouns are optional, and these materials don't use them.

 People one knows well are addressed using the 2nd-person form, either singular or plural, of the verb; people one doesn't know well are addressed with the 3rd-person form of the verb (singular or plural).
 The 2nd-person forms are sometimes known as the 'tu' form and the 3rd-person forms as the 'Usted' form.
 If you omit the subject pronoun and are talking to someone you don't know well, then he/she/it does x and you do x are identical in Spanish.